kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 ### 2. Update quota code to include and validate VolumeAttributesClass usage of PVCs.

 The ResourceQuota plug-in introspects all incoming admission requests.
-It makes decisions by evaluating the incoming object against all defined ResourceQuota.Status.Hard resource limits in the request namespace.
-If acceptance of the resource would cause the total usage of a named resource to exceed its hard limit, the request is denied.
-In our case is the total count of PVCs of a VolumeAttributesClass.
+If acceptance of the resource would cause the total usage of a named resource to exceed its limit, the request is denied.
+In our case we need to introduce a new scope name `VolumeAttributesClass`, and then count the total of PVCs with spec.volumeAttributesClass, status.currentVolumeAttributesClass and status.modifyVolumeStatus.targetVolumeAttributesClassName equal a VolumeAttributesClass.

 The resource quota controller is the only component capable of monitoring and recording usage updates after a DELETE operation since admission control is incapable of guaranteeing a DELETE request actually succeeded.